Framework & runtime support

 Hardware & backend support

-The current release of nGraph primarily focuses on accelerating inference performance on CPU.
-However we are also working on adding support for more hardware and backends.
+The current release of nGraph primarily provides inference acceleration on CPU.
+However we also have functional support for more hardware and backends, also including training support.
 As with the frameworks, we believe in providing freedom to AI developers to deploy their deep learning workloads to the desired hardware without a lock in.
-We currently have functioning backends for Intel, Nvidia*, and AMD* GPU either leveraging kernel libraries such as clDNN and cuDNN directly or utilizing PlaidML to compile for codegen and emit OpenCL, OpenGL, LLVM, Cuda, and Metal.
-Please refer to Architecture and features section to learn more about how we plan to take advantage of both solutions using hybrid transformer.
-We expect to have stable support for aformentioned GPUs in the early second half of 2019.
-In the similar time frame, we plan to release multinode support.
+We currently have functioning backends for Intel, Nvidia*, and AMD* GPU utilizing PlaidML to compile for codegen and emit OpenCL, OpenGL, LLVM, Cuda, and Metal.
+Please refer to the Architecture and Features section to learn more about how we plan to take advantage of both solutions using the hybrid transformer and multi-node support.

-Additionally, we are excited about providing support for our upcoming deep learning accelerators such as NNP (Neural Network Processor) via nGraph compiler stack, and early adopters will be able test them in 2019.
+Additionally, we are excited about providing support for Intel deep learning accelerators such as Intel® Nervana™ Neural Network Processors via nGraph compiler stack.

 |Intel® Architecture CPU||✔️|